stcucufa/frownland/README.md

 * `Element(element, parent, context)`, which adds the DOM element `element` to the `parent` element (or `document.body` by default) before the `context` element (which defaults to `null`) using the DOM `insertBefore()` method when the element begins, and removes it when the element ends.
-By default, the duration is zero, so nothing happens; `.dur()` can be set to set a duration for the element.
+By default, the duration is zero, so nothing happens; `.dur()` can set a duration for the element.
+* `Set(target, name, value?)`, which sets an attribute or property named `name` of the target (currently, an element), for the duration of the item; the attribute or property then reverts to its previous value.
+By default, the duration is zero, so nothing happens; `.dur()` can set a duration for the `Set`.

 ### Synchronous events layer